 Nurses should take steps to ensure the comfort and safety of mechanically ventilated patients.
 Accidental disconnection of the patient from the ventilator should be prevented.
 A warning should be placed on all ventilators and on the nursing care plan reminding healthcare personnel to leave the ventilator alarm on at all times, even during suctioning.
-The sound of the alarm is a minor nuisance compared to the damage that may occur if someone fails to turn the alarm back on [2; 5].
+The sound of the alarm is a minor nuisance compared to the damage that may occur if someone fails to turn the alarm back on (in some cases due to alarm fatigue) [2; 5].